Iraneus/betamedneed/index.md

 # Saving time and getting the medicines you need

-Medneed enables most busy providers to quickly follow new advancements and clinical reports, and readily find and order the medicines they need for improved care delivery.
+On Medneed, providers see newly approved and available medicines, find and order medicines, and follow medication evaluations and clinical reports for improved care delivery.